nsojib/nsojib.github.io/_posts/2016-05-15-chargingdock.markdown

 role: "My Role: Design and Prototype"

 ---
+Outcome:
+* Live demonstrated at IROS 2023..
-Outcome: An extended version is being used with Hello-Stretch robot.
+* An extended version is being used with Hello-Stretch robot.
+[See example](https://robotsforaging.cs.unh.edu/?page_id=4007)